vaughandroid/ts-demos/dependency-injection/README.md

 * A logger: a singleton logger which logs messages to the console.
 The "UI" of our browser.
 * A file lister: returns a list of all the files in a given directory.
-* The browser: given a directory name, prints the name of the directory and its contents.
+* A browser: prints the name of a given directory along with its contents.
 Needs a logger and a file lister to be injected.
 * The "main" function: the entry point for each project.
 Creates & "wires up" the components.
 * run.ts: Runs the project by calling the "main" function.